-The radiator air filter is located on left/front side of the cinema projector behind a small air filter cover.
+The radiator air filter is located on left/front side of the projector behind a small air filter cover.

 - 1. Release a single tab on the air filter cover and remove. - 2.
 Slide the air filter out and discard.
-Insert the new air filter with the air flow indicator facing toward the cinema projector.
+Insert the new air filter with the air flow indicator facing toward the projector.
 NOTE: Never reuse an old air filter.
-The air filters in this product cannot be cleaned thoroughly enough for reuse and can lead to the contamination of optical components. - 3.
-Install the air filter cover by inserting the bottom tabs into place and then snapping the door closed.
+The air filters in this product cannot be cleaned thoroughly enough for reuse and can lead to the contamination of optical components.